medialesson/hugo-theme-event/docs/guides/getting-started.md

 ## Installation

 1. Open a shell of your choice.
-2. Create a new Hugo site:
+2. Create a new Hugo site.
+Replace `path` with the name of you website.
+We recommend YAML to configure Hugo (`--format yaml`).
     ```shell
-    hugo new site [path]
+     hugo new site [path] [--format yaml]
     ```
-3. Switch to the directory of your new site:
+3. Switch to the directory of your new site.

     ```shell
     cd [path]
     ```

-4. Clone this repository into the `themes/` directory or add it as submodule:
+4. Clone this repository into the `themes/` directory.

     ```shell
     git clone https://github.com/medialesson/hugo-theme-event.git themes/event

-    # or
+    ```

+    Or add it as submodule, which simplifies updates.

+    ```shell
+    git init
     git submodule add https://github.com/medialesson/hugo-theme-event.git themes/event
     ```